 Gender Inequality Statistics for Canadians

-• Women need, on average, fifteen and a half months to earn the same as men earn in twelve months.
+• Women need, on average, just over fifteen months to earn the same as men earn in twelve months.

-• Over three-quarters of all part-time workers in Canada were women in 2015.
+• Almost three-quarters of all part-time workers in Canada were women in 2025.

-• Women hold 30.9% of senior management roles in Canada
+• Women hold less than one-third of senior management roles in Canada.

 Definition of Gender Equality